 Under Database Actions select Database Insert:

 Select the database table, where you want to store your users login details:

 And click the dynamic data picker for the password field value:

 Here, we need to select the Password Hash step as it returns the hashed password which we need to store in the database:

 And you are done.

 And you are done.
 The password passed by the password input will be stored in the database hashed with the Argon2id algorithm.

 Validate Users with Security Provider

-Once you have your users’ passwords hashed and stored in the database, open your login server action.
-Add a Security Provider step and set it up, as usual:
+Once you have your users’ passwords hashed and stored in the database, under Globals > Security Providers setup your Security Provider as usual: